- Indexed In: PubMed Central (PMC), Scopus, and the Directory of Open Access Journals (DOAJ)

 - Letters to the Editor

-These should consist of one or two paragraphs totaling no more than 500 words, no abstract, no subheadings and fewer than 8 references (one author, et al., no titles).
+These should consist of one or two paragraphs totaling no more than 500 words, no abstract, no subheadings and fewer than 8 references.
 If an abstract is included, it will automatically be made the first paragraph.
 Letters should not include figures or research material.
 Letters to the Editor are not charged an APC.

 A letter to the editor is a brief communication that addresses the contents of a published article.
 Its purpose is to make corrections, provide alternative viewpoints, or offer counter arguments.
 Avoid logical fallacies and ad hominem attacks.
 Letters to the editor must be written in a professional tone and include references to support all claims if appropriate.